 Here are a few popular Pilates exercises that are safe, easy but definitely effective.
-Like any other fitness programs though, warming your body up before starting a workout is equally important to avoid injuries.
+Like any other fitness program though, warming your body up before starting a workout is equally important to avoid injuries.
 Some simple cardio and light stretching will do, as you will be doing more movements and stretching within the session.
-Again, breathing is an important aspect of Pilates, so pay particular attention on how to breathe when.
+Again, breathing is an important aspect of Pilates, so pay particular attention to how to breathe and when.

-3. The Chest Lift is similar to the Roll Up as it also focuses on the abs but has more emphasis on the upper portion of your abdomen.
+The Chest Lift is similar to the Roll-Up as it also focuses on the abs but has more emphasis on the upper portion of your abdomen.
 Clench your hands at the back of your head while lying down on bended knee.
 Lift your chest up while inhaling and exhale as you lie back down.
 Do the same routine 12 to 15 times.

-6. The One Leg Circle concentrates on hips and pelvis.
+The One Leg Circle concentrates on hips and pelvis.
 You need to raise your leg up to the ceiling while the other leg stays flat.
-Create some circles with your extended foot with 8 to 10 counts on each direction.
-Do the same circles on the other direction.
+Create some circles with your extended foot with 8 to 10 counts in each direction.
+Do the same circles in the other direction.
 Repeat the process on the other leg.

 Pilates Equipment and Apparatuses

 While Pilates equipment and apparatuses are not usually used by beginners, there are many ways a Pilates starter can use them, although preferably with a Pilates instructor in a gym or studio.
 While these machines and devices look intimidating, the exercises done using them are in essence the same principles of Pilates—just enhanced and more challenging.
 You can do The Hundred on a Pilates reformer or use a Pilates band during the stretch exercises, adding extra resistance and efficiency.